burocofc/HexSoftware_Project_To_Do_List_App/README.md

 # To-Do List App

 ## Overview
 The To-Do List App is a simple and user-friendly application designed to help users manage their tasks efficiently.
 Users can add, view, delete, and mark tasks as completed.
-This app is built using Android Studio with Java/Kotlin, and it stores data locally for easy access.
+This app is built using Android Studio with Java, and it stores data locally for easy access.

 ## Features
 - **Add Tasks**: Users can enter new tasks using a dialog interface.